 Special Education Reform

 Special education reform was rolled out in nearly all 1,700 schools in September 2012.
-As part of this reform, nearly all incoming elementary, middle and high school students with disabilities are now attendingn the ssame schools they would attend if they did not have IEPs.
-The reform was the subject of the Chancellor's Message in the March 20, 2012 Principals' Weekly.
-More recently, the DOE laid out its expectations for the new school year.
-The expectations are that
+As part of this reform, nearly all incoming elementary, middle and high school students with disabilities are now attending the same schools they would attend if they did not have IEPs.
+DOE expectations are that:

 - Students will be welcomed into their community schools;